AD-Dev-creator/StarterProject-/README.md

 Next.js 🌐: A React framework for server-side rendering and static site generation.

-Electron.js 🖥️: A framework for creating cross-platform desktop applications with JavaScript, HTML, and CSS.
+Electron.js 🖥️: A framework for creating cross-platform desktop applications.

+API REST TypeScript 🛠️: A TypeScript-based REST API.

 🔧 Objective: To simplify and accelerate the start-up of development projects.